webqit/webflo/README.md

 > <br>Typically, though, child steps do not always need to have an equivalent`render` callback being that they automatically inherit rendering from their parent or ancestor.
 </details>

-But, custom render functions do not always need to do as much as entirely handling rendering.
+But, custom render functions do not always need to do as much as entirely handle rendering.
 It is possible to get them to trigger Webflo's native rendering and simply modify the documents being rendered.
 Here, you would simply call the `next()` function to advance the *render workflow* into Webflo's default rendering.
 A `window` instance is returned containing the document being rendered.

 ```js
 /**